The Parable of the Strong Man

 2. Jesus asked them about the Jewish exorcists whom they endorsed.
 If the religious leaders approved of them allegedly driving out demons, but with the same result as Jesus, what was their source of power?
 How could they be seen as doing God’s work while Jesus was being viewed as having needed to use Satan’s power?

-3. The third argument (as shown in Matthew and Luke’s account only) identifies the true source of Jesus’ power: “But if I drive out demons by the Spirit of God. . .”
-(Matthew 12:28a) isn’t presented as a remote possibility.
-It shows the absurdity of the previous suggestion that Jesus was using Satan’s power.
-Realize that “if” his power source had been the Spirit of God, that realization is consistent with how Jesus continually lived his life: under the Spirit’s power and direction.
+3. The third argument (as shown in Matthew’s and Luke’s accounts only) identifies the true source of Jesus’ power: “But if I drive out demons by the Spirit of God. . .”
+(Matt.
+12:28a).
+This shows the absurdity of the previous suggestion that Jesus was using Satan’s power.
+Realize that “if” Jesus’ power source had been the Spirit of God, it would be consistent with how he continually lived his life: under the Spirit’s power and direction.

 4. The parable itself provides essential reasoning.
-The “strongman,” representing Satan, is strong and armed for battle.
+The “strong man” (representing Satan), is strong and armed for battle.
 “His house” represents his (dark) kingdom, a realm of evil, misery, and death.
-In his house he has “possessions,” probably seen as people under his control.
+In his house he has “possessions,” probably seen as being people under his control.
 Like the “demon-possessed” man, the people were Satan’s possessions.
-Jesus is the “stronger man" who attacked and overpowered the "strongman," tying him up and taking his possessions.
+Jesus is the “stronger man” who attacked and overpowered the “strong man,” tying him up and taking his possessions.
 He’d just freed a man from Satan’s possession.

-5. It all comes down to the matter of one’s allegiance: “He who is not with me is against me...”
-(Matthew 12:30a; Luke 11:23a).
+5. It comes down to the matter of one’s allegiance: “He who is not with me is against me...”
+(Matt.
+12:30a; Luke 11:23a).
 A deliberate choice must be made; being indecisive about believing in and following Jesus amounts to being against him.

 A Hearty Way to Apply This Parable Today

-In order to effectively weaken an enemy’s power in any battle, we first have to bind or tie up up the opposing strongman.
-Once we’ve tied him, we can plunder and take control of his house (his realm or kingdom).
-Those of us who learn these practical and spiritual principles and continually put them into action will be victorious over Satan; that’s a fact that he knows all too well.
+In order to effectively weaken an enemy’s power in any battle, we first have to bind or tie up the strong opponent.
+Once we’ve tied him, we can plunder and take control of his house (or realm or kingdom).
+Those of us who learn these practical and spiritual principles — and continually put them into action — will be victorious over Satan; that’s a fact he knows all too well.

 Jesus told his disciples, “I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven” (Matt.
 16:19).
-We open the doors to the kingdom of heaven by using the authoritative word that God has placed on our lips.
-Using that same authority, we’re able to "bind the powers of the enemy, " who’s the adversary that operates in the spiritual realm.
+We open the doors to the kingdom of heaven by using the authoritative words that God has placed on our lips.
+Using that same authority, we’re able to “bind the powers of the enemy” who’s the adversary operating in the spiritual realm.
 Everything that we bind in the spiritual atmosphere is also bound here on earth.

 Why do we bind?
-Jesus commented on the need to bind evil, explaining in his parable that we must first bind the strongman before we can plunder his house.
-“Or again, how can anyone enter a strongman’s house and carry off his possessions unless he first ties up the strongman?
+Jesus commented on the need to bind evil, explaining in this parable that we must first bind the strong man before we can plunder his house.
+“Or again, how can anyone enter a strong man’s house and carry off his possessions unless he first ties up the strong man?
 Then he can plunder his house” (Matt.
 12:29).

 “. . . but whoever blasphemes against the Holy Spirit will never be forgiven; they are guilty of an eternal sin” (Mark 3:29).